alvis-lin/server/README.md

 ### Overview

-Server side is a mandatory component for both Question Form App and Quiz App as these two applications need to get and post information from and to the database.
+Server side is a mandatory component for both Question Setting App and Quiz App as these two applications need to get and post information from and to the database.

 ### Task Requirement

-The server would get information of the question from Question Form App and store it in the central database.
+The server would get information of the question from Question Setting App and store it in the central database.

 The server would post information of question from the central database to the quiz app.